matthiku/chatter/README.md

 # chatter - A full-stack Messaging Tool

+This is a Web Application that can run on any device -

 based on Laravel 5.6 with Laravel Echo, using Pusher.

-SPA Front-end using Vue.js.
+SPA front-end using Vue.js.

-Web Application that can run on any device

 ## Installation